A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Results

 In several works \citep[see e.g.][]{Verde1998,Verde2000.1,Takada2004,Sefusatti2006,Sefusatti2010} it has been shown that a large amount of cosmological information can be inferred from the study of high-order spectra (the so-called poly-spectra).
 Here we just limit our investigation to the simplest high-order spectrum, the bispectrum.
 We recall that for a Gaussian random field all available information is contained in the power spectrum, while all higher-order spectra vanish or are combinations of the power spectrum.
 As a consequence the measurement of the bispectrum is quite sensitive to the non-Gaussian features of the quantity under investigation.

 In general, the bispectrum depends on a triangular configuration and its values are very sensitive to the particular configuration adopted.
 Since the complete determination of the bispectrum is extremely expensive from a computational point of view, we will restrict our analysis to equilateral triangles only.
 Notice that, given our assumption of local shape for the primordial non-Gaussianity, the non-Gaussian signal on squeezed configurations is expected to be larger.
+In a future work we will use the convergence maps presented in this work to study the full bispectrum configuration and how the signal expected from primordial non-Gaussianity is sensitive to the triangular configuration.

 In general the bispectrum of a given quantity $f$ is defined as:

 In the previous equation, $\hat{f}$ represents the Fourier transform of the field $f$.
 Since the wavenumbers at which the bispectrum is computed ($\vec{\ell}_1$, $\vec{\ell}_2$ and $\vec{\ell}_3$) must form a closed triangle in Fourier space, they are related by the constraint $\vec{\ell}_{123}=\vec{\ell}_1+\vec{\ell}_2+\vec{\ell}_3=0$.
 Finally $\theta_{12}$ is the angle between $\vec{\ell}_1$ and $\vec{\ell}_2$ and fixes, together with the triangle condition, $\vec{\ell}_3$.